code4recovery/spec/README.md

 }
 ```
 * **name** is the official name of the institution providing the information.
 It's preferred that it be as short as possible.
-* **location** is the primary location, generally the county name or the largest city in the area.
+* **location** is the primary location covered by this resource, generally the county name or the largest city in the area.
 Please avoid listing multiple cities if a single regional description is more concise.
 * **program** is the name of the program, eg AA, NA, OA, etc.
 * **api_version** the current version of this API is 1.0
 * **software** (optional) the name of the software used to maintain the meeting list.
 In the case of plugins, it's the plugin name, rather than the platform name.